-- (1) This section applies in relation to a proposed retail shop lease if- - (a) a prospective lessee complies with former section 22A for the proposed lease before the commencement; and - (b) the proposed lease is entered into on or after the commencement.
+- (1) This section applies in relation to a proposed retail shop lease if- - (a) a prospective lessee complies with former section 22A for the proposed lease before the commencement; and - (b) the proposed lease is entered into on or after the commencement. - (2) The prospective lessee is taken to have complied with new section 22A.

-(2) The prospective lessee is taken to have complied with new section 22A.
+141 Proposed assignment of retail shop leases before commencement-assignor's disclosure obligation to prospective assignee disclosure period, for an assignment of a retail shop lease, means the period ending 7 days before an assignor of a retail shop lease asks the lessor to consent to the assignment.

-141 Proposed assignment of retail shop leases before commencement-assignor's disclosure obligation to prospective assignee
+- (1) This section applies in relation to a proposed assignment of a retail shop lease if- - (a) the disclosure period under former section 22B(1) for the proposed assignment of the lease ends before the commencement; and - (b) the proposed assignment is entered into on or after the commencement.

-- (1) This section applies in relation to a proposed assignment of a retail shop lease if- - (a) the disclosure period under former section 22B(1) for the proposed assignment of the lease ends before the commencement; and - (b) the proposed assignment is entered into on or after the commencement. - (2) On and after the commencement, the assignor and assignee are taken to have complied with new section 22B in relation to the proposed assignment. - (3) In this section-
+On and after the commencement, the assignor and assignee are taken to have complied with new section 22B in relation to the proposed assignment.